shines77/my_docs/tech/Quant/TheBigBlue2/TheBigBlue2-PDF.md

-# The Big Blue Trading System
+# The Big Blue-2 Trading System

 ## 1. Introduction to Intraday Trading